genoa-logic-group/itaca-workshop-2021/sub-reg.md

 layout: page
 ---

 ## Registration

 If you want to attend the workshop, please fill in the form available [here](https://docs.google.com/forms/d/e/1FAIpQLSeM2NQJGQN9jp8mOj6bDLGKICjJierjNpxB3tOjnHPztE2WSw/viewform?usp=sf_link).

-The registration deadline is **26 November**.
+The registration deadline is 26 November.
+Participation is free of charge.

 Due to safety regulations, the number of participants is limited.
 Available places are assigned on a first come, first served basis.

-For the same reasons, registration is mandatory.
 Please note also that to access DIMA a valid Italian green-pass or equivalent certification is required.

-Participation is free of charge.
-We are also trying to secure funds to offer shared accommodation to students and anyone who does not have access to other funding sources.
+We are trying to secure funds to offer shared accommodation to students and anyone who does not have access to other funding sources.
 Further information will follow.

 ## Submission of talk proposals